openebs-archive/openebs-docs/docs/casengines.md

 - [LVM Local PV](https://github.com/openebs/lvm-localpv)
 - [Rawfile Local PV](https://github.com/openebs/rawfile-localpv)

-:::tip NOTE
+:::note
 Local Volumes are only available from the the node on which the persistent volume is created.
-If that node fails, the application pod will not be re-scheduled to another node._
+If that node fails, the application pod will not be re-scheduled to another node.
 :::